Interactions and Reconnections of Four-Dimensional Quantum Vortices: Background and Methods

-{\it 4D Quantum Vortices:} We model our system as a bosonic quantum fluid in the zero-temperature mean-field limit, where the condensate is described by a single order parameter wave function, $\psi$.
+We model our system as a bosonic quantum fluid in the zero-temperature mean-field limit, where the condensate is described by a single order parameter wave function, $\psi$.
 The dynamics of $\psi$ are governed by the dimensionless 4D Gross-Pitaevskii equation (GPE)~\cite{mccanna2021superfluid,mccanna2023curved,mccanna2023curved2}

 where $\mathbf{x}'=(x',y',z',w')$, denoting the four Cartesian dimensions.
 Equation (\ref{eq:4DGPE}) has been rescaled into natural units: $\mathbf{x}'=\mathbf{x}/\xi$, (where $\xi$ defines the healing length of the system), $t'=t/\tau$, (where $\tau = \hbar/\mu$), and $\psi'=\psi/\sqrt{\mu/ g}$, where $\mu$ and $g$ are the chemical potential and interaction strength of the system.
 For brevity, primes will now be dropped.